xiaoyangxiaoen/DeepReinforcementLearning/README.md

 * Basic level of Python, PyTorch, TensorFlow
 * Machine Learning
 * Basic knowledge in Deep Learning (CNN, RNN and so on)
 * Chapters following are from TEXTBOOK: Reinforcement Learning: An Introduction Second Edition.
+* Contact: minisheep.shaun@gmail.com

 ## Week 1 - Introduction
 ---